Annika Östberg: Campaigns

 Relatives of the victims, the police, and other Americans pushed for Östberg to remain in jail.
 They received support from California's Governor, who declared that she is a vicious killer.
 The Board of Prison Terms determined that Östberg was not ready for parole because she had acted in a cold-blooded manner and the motive was trivial.
 The Parole Board was critical of the Swedish media, who presented a one-sided view of Östberg.
-Many in USA want someone to get death penalty or at least full lifetime for the murders.

 Campaigns in Sweden urged for her sentence to be time-determined and that she be allowed to serve the remaining imprisonment in her home country.
 Claims were made that her sentence was inhumane, as Östberg was not the one who personally shot the restaurant owner and policeman, and that Östberg had served enough time for her involvement in the murders.
 In opposition to these claims, others note that Östberg plead guilty, that her sentence was fair and correct under California law, that her connection to Sweden is extremely limited, and that she has been treated no differently than any other inmate convicted of similar crimes.